 There is currently no on-market buy back program for any of Odyssey Gold Limited's listed securities.

 6. UNQUOTED SECURITIES

-The names of the security holders holding 20% or more of an unlisted class of security at 31 August 2023, other than those securities issued or acquired under an employee incentive scheme, are listed below:
+There are no security holders holding 20% or more of an unlisted class of security at 31 August 2024, other than those securities issued or acquired under an employee incentive scheme.